-To develop a network of rights of way which are open, usable, suitably signposted, and in an acceptable condition with at least 80% of path network open and meeting the Authority's quality standard by March 2015.
+To develop a network of rights of way which are open, usable, suitably signposted, and in an acceptable condition with at least 81% of path network open and meeting the Authority's quality standard by March 2015.

 The Authority maintains over 1127km of footpaths and bridleways, including the popular Pembrokeshire Coast Path National Trail.
 By the end of 2013 over 78% of the paths were open, usable and maintained to the Authority's quality standard.
 In addition, many lengths of paths (180km in total) are suitable for the less able with improved surfaces, removal of stiles, limited steps and gradual slopes, including 50km suitable for wheelchair users.
 Details of the wide variety of walks throughout the National park are available in publications and leaflets, with over 200 downloadable maps on the Park Authority's main website.
 The Authority also maintains over 50 sites, including car parks, giving access to walks and beaches in the area.
-Data available from fixed point counters indicate an increase of 8% on the coast path no change on inland paths compared 2012.
+Data available for part of the year from fixed point counters indicate an increase of 4% on the coast path and 11% on inland paths compared to the same period in 2012.

 Over 250,000 people a year make use of the Authority's visitor centres and the Authority's website attracts more than 260,000 individual visits.
-A substantially improved 'Enjoy' website has been completed and may soon be adapted for mobile devices.
+A substantially improved 'Enjoy' website has been completed and will soon be adapted for mobile devices.
 225,000 copies of the Authority's flagship visitor publication, Coast to Coast, are distributed every year and over 450 events attracting about 7,000 participants are organised to promote enjoyment and understanding of the National Park's special qualities.
 About 6,000 children visit Carew and Castell Henllys as part of the Authority's education service.